JP Morgan slashes price target on HP Inc. [HPQ] – find out why.

-HP Inc. [NYSE: HPQ] price plunged by -0.90 percent to reach at -$0.32.
-The company report on May 6, 2021 that HP EliteOne 800 All-in-One Brings People Together in Hybrid Work Environments.
+HP Inc. [NYSE: HPQ] gained 0.36% on the last trading session, reaching $33.04 price per share at the time.
+The company report on May 17, 2021 that HP Launches Secure Printing for HP Indigo Digital Presses.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.